radixdlt/babylon-nginx/docs/QuickStart.md

 ### WIPE_ADMIN_PASSWORD

-Setting this to `yes` and restarting your `core` service will wipe your local ledger and re-sync it from other nodes in the RadixDLT network.
+Setting this to `yes` and restarting the `nginx` service will wipe and regenerate the `admin` user's password.

 ### WIPE_LEDGER

-Setting this to `yes` and restarting your `core` service will wipe your local ledger and re-sync it from other nodes in the RadixDLT network.
+Setting this to `yes` and restarting the `core` service will wipe the local ledger and re-sync it from other nodes in the RadixDLT network.

 ### WIPE_NODE_KEY

-Setting this to `yes` and restarting your `core` service will wipe your `node.key` file, which is your RadixDLT identity on the network.
+Setting this to `yes` and restarting the `core` service will wipe the `node.key` file, which is your RadixDLT identity on the network.
 Hence, you will get a new identity and probably end up in a different shard.

 ### CORE_GOSSIP_PORT